Why bagels have holes, challah is braided and matzah floats in soups - The Curious Origins of Jewish Foods

 The word challah originally referred to a portion of dough set aside as an offering in the Temple.
 In biblical times, families would separate a small piece of dough before baking bread and dedicate it to the priests.
 Over time, the word came to refer to the bread itself.

 The braided loaf developed later in medieval Ashkenazi communities in Europe, where Jewish bakers began shaping their Shabbat bread into elaborate braids.
-Several explanations exist for the braiding tradition.

 Symbolism